margaretmf/margaretmf.github.io/poetry.md

 Everyone interconnects online in the way the highway connected people in new ways.
 New connections can be made, and old connections can be revived.
 But be careful what you share.
 All the information moves so quickly.
-Some of it is advertisment like the billboards on the side of the road, with an attention-seeking image, but no authentic response back.
+Some of it is advertisement, like the billboards on the side of the road, with an attention-seeking image, but no authentic response back.
 And there's a quick way to vent, compare, compete, or be exposed to things you may not want to be exposed to.

+## Georgia ##
+Traditionally, there's racism in Georgia.
+As I look more deeply, I see how White Americans are innocent.
+The land has been taken back, restored, and freed from slavery.
+There are white-only plantations, and African Americans who have taken back the land.
+There are White Americans and African Americans eating together at diners.
+Thank you, God, for the good you do through your Christian brothers and sisters.
+Martin Luther King, Jr.'s work was so powerful.
+Your eyes were on the prize all along, leading your people along.

+## I LOVE THE BLACK MAN ##
+I am grateful for car rides with an African American man proclaiming that "I LOVE the Black man" after four other outings with African American men.
+I am grateful for conversations with him about a key African American leader.
+The stereotype of African Americans is that their neighborhoods are dangerous, in debt, in poverty.
+The stereotype of African Americans is that they are borderline criminals.
+They do so much good, however.
+This is the stereotype.
+Everyone has a story.
+Everyone has a past.
+Everyone has a future.
+This is only the beginning of America's journey to freedom.
+I believe in the Black man.

 ## Why Am I Being Tracked? ##